 Banana Facial Masks

 SSokolov/ShutterstockWho needs Botox when you have bananas?
 That's right: You can use a banana as an all-natural, homemade facial mask that moisturizes your skin and leaves it looking and feeling softer.
 Mash up a medium-sized ripe banana into a smooth paste, then gently apply it to your face and neck.
 Let it set for 10 to 20 minutes, then rinse it off with cold water.
 Another popular mask recipe calls for 1/4 cup plain yogurt, 2 tablespoons honey (a natural acne remedy), and 1 medium banana.
-Not sure which one of these masks will work best for your skin?
-This is the best homemade face mask for every skin type.
+Learn the 11 best acne facial masks you can buy.

 Vinegar Facial Masks